SenseStageTeam/sensestage_documentation/_sensestage-v1/getting-started-with-sense-stage/connecting-the-coordinator.md

 ## USB device on Mac

-On OSX the serial port will have a name with the word 'usbserial' in it.
+On OSX the serial port will have a name with the word `usbserial` in it.

 ![](/img/coordinator-pydon-usbdevice-OSX.png)